Kurobe Dam 黒部ダム

 When to go

-The Tateyama Kurobe Alpine Route operates from mid-April to the end of November every year.
-Visitors in search of a real spectacle may wish to visit in the summer or early autumn to see the floodgates open.
+The Tateyama Kurobe Alpine Route operates from mid-April to the end of November every year, but it is best to visit in early summer or early autumn to see the magnificent water discharge.